rebleo/webDev_Fall2023/week11/README.md

 #### Final Project
 Your Final Must be a contemporary responsive web site.
 It **not** be a portfolio site.
 I am not setting a page # requirement, but will be looking for evidence that you put effort into making the most technically + aesthetically sophisticated project you can.

-If programming seems daunting - your JS can be minimal , but in this case perhaps you will want to become an expert with CSS animations or the like?
-I will also accept web-based code projects using p5.js - but individual sketches must be linked from a home index page.

 * Original Content - no memes!
 This should be a portfolio piece you can refer to after you graduate to showcase both your design + technical abilities (image-making is also a skill).